Best Solar Charger For Backpacking Adventures

 For backpackers having a portable, easily packed, solar charger is key.

-The chargers that we have reviewed are designed for portability and are all compact enough to easily fit into even a small backpack and keep weight to a minimum.
+More power usually requires a larger solar panel surface area, adding to size and weight.
+For backpackers, every ounce counts.
+The chargers we reviewed are designed for portability and all are compact enough to fit easily into a small backpack whilst bein gof minimal weight.
 However, they still vary in weight depending on their functionality.

 If you carry a lot of gadgets, a foldable solar panel like the BigBlue 3 or Anker PowerPort Lite is a good option.
 These devices will let you charge everything you need on a daily basis (the larger surface area lets them charge quicker) and take up surprisingly little space.